docdru/plotlywaterfall/README.md

 ![DF](examples/example_df.png)

-One can plot this, with defined colors and automatic creating of total and subtotal by sing following code:
+One can plot this data, with defined colors and automatic creating of total and subtotal, by using:

+    from plotlywaterfall.waterfall import Waterfall

     colors = {
         "one": {"one": "red", "two": "blue"},
         "two": {"one": "salmon", "two": "lightskyblue"},